priyankalakshmanan/priyankalakshmanan/README.md

 - 🌱 I’m upskilling in all areas of DevOps, that I learned and gained experience during my tenure at IBM and beyond.
 - ⚡ My skills include Containerization, Orchestration, CI/CD Pipelines, Configuration Management, Infrastructure as Code, Cloud Computing, Linux, and Python.
-- 🔭 I'm currently on a short career break, awaiting employment authorization in my new country.
+- 🔭 I'm currently on a short career break, gearing up while I wait for employment authorization card in my new country.

 ## Platforms & Technologies